Rescuers begin effort to bring out last group from Thai cave

 A retired Thai navy SEAL died Friday after he ran out of oxygen while placing compressed-air tanks along the exit route.

-“Doctors have treated the boys and now all of them are okay and cheerful, and are talking normally,” said Jesada Chokedamrongsuk, from the Thai Ministry of Public Health.
+“Doctors have treated the boys and now all of them are OK and cheerful, and are talking normally,” said Jesada Chokedamrongsuk, from the Thai Ministry of Public Health.
 One of the boys initially had a heartbeat that was too slow, and some had low white blood cell counts, but they have since been stabilized.
 Two have been treated for minor lung infections, doctors added.
 They were all treated for rabies, in case of bats in the cave, and tetanus, and set up with IV drips.

 None of them have fevers, and all are able to eat normal “medical” food, the doctor said, an improvement from the watered-down porridge they were fed when they were first rescued.
 A nutritionist is monitoring their diet and has recommended that they eat nothing spicy or salty — despite the boys’ cravings for spicy basil pork and rice, and grilled pork.